kimdanny/blog/_posts/programming/2019-07-14-python-kwargs.md

 ```
 Note that you have to specify which index you will use in args tuple by doing args[0]

-These techniques will not only help you write a better programme but also help you have a better understanding on libraries' documentation.
+These techniques will not only help you write a better programme but also help you have a better understanding on plenty of documentations.